 Andrew: So, talk to me a little bit about Scaled Agile.
 How is this different than just regular old agile?
 How is it special?

 Elizabeth: Because a lot of companies have started working towards going Agile but what they focus on is really the team at a sprint level.
-How you plan your work every two weeks and how that is managed.
-SAFe as layers on top of that, they’ll allow a funnel process to how that information is coming down to the teams that’s vetted through either IT leadership and business leadership to determine what that area of focus should be.
+How you plan your work every two weeks and how that is managed?
+SAFe has layers on top of that, they’ll allow a funnel process to how that information is coming down to the teams that are vetted through either IT leadership and business leadership to determine what that area of focus should be.

 Andrew: So if I’m new to Agile, I might not be ready for SAfe.

 Andrew: I might first need to get that team cadence down and begin to see some value in sprints and getting the team functioning.
 Maybe the next phase is SAFe?

 Elizabeth: Potentially, yes.
 Some companies adapt to– all of the companies adapted differently.
 Some were able to make the decision and they get to that tipping point and they all pivot and adopt SAFe.
 They have that engagement from all levels of the business.
 However, some companies struggle to get that engagement, especially from the business side.
 They view it as an IT problem and IT solution, let them figure it out and make their changes without impacting me, when really you need buy-in from both sides.
 Sometimes though what that requires is IT to start showing some successes in running it independent of anybody else before they start to get that attention on why more people should focus on moving towards SAFe.

 Andrew: I got you.
 I got you.
 So, do you have a role in that?
 Do we have a role in that?